RvRooijen/3d-view-dash/README.md

    python app.py
    ```

-2. Open your web browser and navigate to `http://localhost:8050` to view the Dash application.
+2. Open your web browser and navigate to `http://localhost:5000` to view the Dash application.

+3. node start

 ## Project Structure